aleromano92/old-deprecated-aleromano.com/_posts/mac-to-win10/index.md

 ### Maccy/CopyClip -> Win Key + V (Clipboard Manager)

 I think the feature I abuse the most.
 You don't need any external application, it is built-in in any Windows 10 setup.
-Just hold Win Key + V to get the Clipboard Manager that (once activated) is able to store almost infinite Copy Entries, including text, images and whatever you were able to copy.
+Just hold Win Key + V to get the Clipboard Manager that (once activated) can store almost infinite Copy Entries, including text, images and whatever you were able to copy.
 It is a breeze to remove all or just some of them and you can even pin your favorite!
 ![Clipboard Manager](../assets/blog/0-mac-to-win10/clipboard-manager.png)